getify/foi-lang/Foi-Guide.md

 };
 ```

-A **Foi**-provided top-level handler catches ambient performs at the outermost boundary (stdout for `Effect.Sys.Log`, PRNG for `Effect.Sys.Random`, system clock for `Effect.Sys.CurrentTime`).
+A **Foi**-provided top-level handler catches ambient performs at the outermost boundary (stdout for `Effect.Sys.Log`, stderr for `Effect.Sys.Warn`, PRNG for `Effect.Sys.Random`, system clock for `Effect.Sys.CurrentTime`). `Effect.Sys.Warn` is its own kind rather than a flavor of `Log` so that you can intercept diagnostics on their own -- silence them in a test run, or route them somewhere louder -- without touching normal output.

 You *can* still install your own `~<*` handler for an ambient kind if you want to intercept -- say, to capture log output in a test -- and standard dynamic lookup will find your handler before the runtime's.

 The ambient category is deliberately narrow.
 Effects with a resume value the caller must inspect, effects that write persistent state, and effects that open network or file resources are outside the ambient set by design; those belong to the tracked discipline where callers explicitly acknowledge them.
 The ambient set is fixed by the runtime; you can't mark your own effect kinds as ambient.